 In many ways, TROY’s MBA programs mirror the ever-changing business landscape of the music industry.

 According to Smith, the Music Industry MBA program is delivered using a Flex format.

 “Our lectures will be delivered live on campus,” says Smith.
 “I’m a firm believer in that.
-I love the interaction.
-But COVID has also forced us to get pretty good at Zoom environments and video conferencing, creating options for our students.”
+I love the interaction.”

 All live lectures are streamed and recorded for synchronous and asynchronous participation, which means they can be accessed whenever it is convenient for a student’s schedule.
 Whether a scheduled, in-person experience or a more flexible, self-paced opportunity is preferred, the various formats create opportunities for working professionals and internationally-located students to enjoy the same rigorous standards of a world-class MBA program.